 Ableton Live Review

-Ableton Live is by far the most popular DAW for electronic music producers, DJ’s and live performers who have samples and electronic instruments as part of their live show.
+Ableton Live is by far the most popular DAW for electronic music producers, DJ’s, and live performers who have samples and electronic instruments as part of their live show.
 It is not an expensive DAW and it is quite easy to learn for anyone, with or without previous experience.
-The clip sequencing is one of its most powerful creative features – it is just so inspiring and intuitive to be able to trigger clips on top of each other to see what goes well where without having to drag clips across a timeline.
+The clip sequencing is one of its most powerful creative features – it is just so inspiring and intuitive to be able to trigger clips on top of each other to see what goes well were without having to drag clips across a timeline.
 Another feature that makes it so popular is just how easy it is to take your finished song from the studio to the stage.
 It has really cool live performance workflow and it is no wonder that it is so omnipresent on stages everywhere.

 It just keeps playing everything in time while you can be focused on playing instruments or triggering clips or messing with effects.
-The standard version of Ableton Live comes with 11 GB of samples and sounds, 3 instruments and 38 effects and signal processors – which is a pretty great deal.
+The standard version of Ableton Live comes with 11 GB of samples and sounds, 3 instruments, and 38 effects and signal processors – which is a pretty great deal.

 FL Studio Review

 In a way, I see FL Studio as the underdog of electronic music production.
 Most music producers do not consider it a professional DAW and I do no really understand why.
-It has a very straight forward approach to making music – just dragging and dropping samples and instruments into a sequencer and then it is all about being creative.
-It is most popular among hip-hop and dub-step music producers because it is so easy to program beats with the powerful sequencer.
+It has a very straightforward approach to making music – just dragging and dropping samples and instruments into a sequencer and then it is all about being creative.
+It is most popular among hip-hop and dub-step music producers because it is so easy to program beats with a powerful sequencer.
 One thing I like is that you can take any menu or toolbar and just throw it anywhere you want it on screen, which is pretty nice.
 Also, the fact that it is pretty cheap compared to all other DAW’s, with free lifetime updates and support is not bad at all.
 Biggest disadvantage?
 Windows only

 Some might find Reason a bit intimidating at first because of its intricate interface.
-However it is easy to learn how to use it, easier than it seems anyway.
+However, it is easy to learn how to use it, easier than it seems anyway.
 Its most powerful feature in my book?
 The rack.
-Even though you can find the typical DAW windows like the mixer, the arrangement window and a browser, the rack is where the magic happens.
-The rack is full of awesome instruments and effects modeled after real hardware and you will find that it looks like real hardware too – with inputs and outputs and funny looking cables that connect one rack unit to the other.
+Even though you can find the typical DAW windows like the mixer, the arrangement window, and a browser, the rack is where the magic happens.
+The rack is full of awesome instruments and effects modeled after real hardware and you will find that it looks like real hardware too – with inputs and outputs and funny-looking cables that connect one rack unit to the other.
 It might seem messy and weird at first but it is very intuitive once you get the hang of it.

 My biggest recommendation is to try before you buy.
 Most DAW manufacturers have a demo version for people to try.
 Tinkering with the demo will probably tell you a little bit about whether you are going to like the program or not.
 Overall, we highly recommend choosing from the best DAW for electronic music production outlined above.